Crickler NewsPuzzles and Crossword

-Under Options, you can choose between a serif, print or non-serif font and set the answers to show in all caps.
+Under Options, you can choose between a serif or a non-serif font

 You can also choose the font size.
 If you choose the larger font the layout will change to give you fewer visible clues with a larger typeface.
 If you can make the window wider (on some sites only), that will give you a larger font.

 Are there useful keyboard shortcuts?